MarehanRefaat/Sentiment-Analysis/README.md

 # Data-Set:

-Here we work with a data set of tweets.
+Here we work with a data set of tweets.<br/>
-We downlowd it from ntlk using this command:  nltk.download('twitter_samples') We divided it into train samples = 8000 and test samples = 2000
+We downlowd it from ntlk using this command:  nltk.download('twitter_samples') <br/>
+We divided it into train samples = 8000 and test samples = 2000

 # Model